Children must be taught how to think, not what to think – Margaret Mead

 Art as a Medium of Expression and Exploration

-In July 2019 I conducted a group art show along with my friends.
-The theme was ‘Vanishing Traditions’ and ‘Nature’.
-This art exhibition was a tribute to traditions and tribal communities in India that are vanishing rapidly.
-Nature is my biggest inspiration and I enjoy exploring different shapes, textures, and colors inspired by nature in my art.
+In July 2019, I organized a group art show with my friends.
+The theme was ‘Vanishing Traditions’ and ‘Nature.’
+This art exhibition served as a tribute to the traditions and tribal communities in India that are disappearing rapidly.
+Nature is my primary inspiration, and I delight in exploring various shapes, textures, and colors inspired by the natural world in my art.